 Here is an oral Tradition of saga and song.
 A retelling the journey of the lost Two Leggeds as they try to find their way back to Art-s-Wath, the Primal Forest.

-The Sagh’ic are a re-enlivening of an ancient form of Nomadic Animistic Shamanism.
+The Sagh’ic are a re-enlivening of an ancient form of Nomadic Animistic & Ancestral Spirit practice.
 The lineage and history of the Tradition is lost in the mists of Passing Time, which is brought to re-animation through the Clan Egregore of the Ancestral Spirits, the Songs of the Time Before Time and the First Time.
 At the same time the words of these songs are related to the pathways that our nomadic ancestors took and the storytellers they met along that journey, in hearing those sagas they wove the words into their own stories; it is a Tradition of dreams not history.

-This Tradition could be deemed an animistic tradition (Animism; from Latin anima “soul, life”, refers to a set of beliefs that revolve around the existence of non-human “spiritual beings” or similar kinds of embodied principles) observing and learning from the world of nature around in the creatures and elements of the forest how best the community could survive and reach a state of harmony with the Great Forest Art-s-Wath (The Eternal).
+This Tradition is deemed an animistic tradition (Animism; from Latin anima “soul, life”, refers to a set of beliefs that revolve around the existence of non-human “spiritual beings” or similar kinds of embodied principles) observing and learning from the world of nature around in the creatures and elements of the forest how best the community could survive and reach a state of harmony with the Great Forest Art-s-Wath (The Eternal).